kjkasi/EasyNetQWiki/Documentation/Cluster-Support.md

     DEBUG: Re-creating subscribers
     INFO: Connected to RabbitMQ.
 Broker: 'ubuntu', Port: 5674, VHost: '/'

+### Mirroring
+If a consumer is consuming a queue which is not mirrored (i.e. it exists only on one of the cluster nodes) then it is possible to arrive at a situation where subscribers are not automatically recreated if a broker node goes down & comes back up.
+For this reason, it is recommended to use [mirrored queues](https://www.rabbitmq.com/ha.html#what-is-mirroring) when running a RabbitMQ cluster.

+For more detail on a specific failure scenario, see https://github.com/EasyNetQ/EasyNetQ/issues/1135

 ### Random Hosts Selection
 If you have multiple services using EasyNetQ to connect to a RabbitMQ cluster, they will all initially connect to the first listed node in their respective connection strings.
 If you are planning to use the load balancing feature, you should consider switching to the RandomClusterHostSelectionStrategy.
 Configure it like this: